amineelkouhen/redis-streams-lab/exercises/exercise-5-start.md

 <img src="../img/redis-logo-full-color-rgb.png" height=100/>

-# Exercise 5 - Redis with redis-py
+# Demo 1 - Redis with redis-py

 We're finally going to look at how we can programmatically work with Redis.
 In this case we'll use Python leveraging the [redis-py client](https://github.com/redis/redis-py) to interact with Redis core data structures, and especially Streams.